rashadism/openchoreo/samples/component-with-traits/README.md

-# Component with Addons Example
+# Component with Traits Example

 This example demonstrates the complete end-to-end workflow of the OpenChoreo component rendering system.